patrick-pagni/data-is-poetry-public/README.md

     plt.show()
     ```

-  After doing this we were able to yield the following conclusions:
+  After doing this, we were able to yield the following conclusions:

     - The words 'man' and 'thing' are used more predominantly by males.
-    - Female poets seem use the words 'way' amd 'make' with more frequency.
+    - Female poets seem to use the words 'way' and 'make' with more frequency.
     - Female poets use the word 'mother' far more than male poets.

   We can see there is great similarity between the sexes, but there is also some difference.